Walterdale Bridge Replacement

 The Walterdale Bridge is named after early settler John Walter, who operated a ferry at this crossing over the North Saskatchewan River.
 The new Walterdale Bridge replaces the old structure built in 1912-13.
-The new bridge is set to be completed in 2015 with the old bridge slated to be disassembled in 2016.
+The new bridge is set to be completed in 2018.

 - The archway

-The new 230m bridge span features a signature arch structure serving as a gateway to the downtown core.
+The new 230m bridge span features a signature arch structure (over 50m tall) serving as a gateway to the downtown core.
 The bridge allows for both a greater flow of vehicle and pedestrian traffic across the stunning North Saskatchewan River.